pkic/pkic.org/content/blog/2019/2019-10-21-online-identity-is-important-lets-upgrade-extended-validation.md

 While the validation portion of EV (and pretty much all SSL) could do with some tweaking and improvements, you really do need to jump through a number of hoops to exploit it.
 (And many of those hoops require government filings, which criminals typically try to avoid.)
 And the point where things broke down with Carroll’s POC was with the UK Companies House – not the CAs.

 The other criticism is that sometimes the information provided by EV can be confusing.
 Carroll’s exploit was confusing because it created a name collision with the Stripe payment company.
-The SSL Store&#x2122; deals with this, too.
-The SSL Store&#x2122; is a DBA, so our EV name plate says “Rapid Web Services, LLC.”
+The SSL Store™ deals with this, too.
+The SSL Store™ is a DBA, so our EV name plate says “Rapid Web Services, LLC.”

 ## Our proposal: Mouse-over UI with LEIs included